w3c/wai-curricula/content/index.md

 Each curriculum contains:

 * Modules &mdash; Smallest logical entity of a curriculum that is expected to be taught and assessed in its entirety.
-You can combine them as needed to build courses for a variety of roles.
 * Topics &mdash; Thematic gathering of objectives within a module, which are not necessarily taught in a specific order.

 Each module defines: